SarahAlCodes/SarahAlCodes/README.md

 <h1 align="center">Hello 👋 My name is Sarah!</h1>

-  🔭 My name's Sarah and I'm a software engineer based in South Florida.
+  🔭 I'm a software engineer based in South Florida.

+  👯 I’m looking to collaborate on Open-Source Projects.

   🌱 I’m currently learning Node.js

-  👯 I’m looking to collaborate on Open-source Projects.

-  👨‍💻 All of my projects are available at [https://sarahal-said.netlify.app/](sarahal-said)
+  👨‍💻 All of my projects are available at [SarahAlCodes](https://sarahal-said.netlify.app/)

-  💬 Ask me about **HTML, CSS, JavaScript, and traveling**
+  💬 Ask me about **HTML, CSS, JavaScript, and weight-lifting!**

   📫 How to reach me **salsa025@fiu.edu**